cleder/fastkml/docs/contributing.rst

 Submitting Changes
 ------------------

-Once you've made your changes and ensured that all tests pass, you can submit a pull request:
+Once you've made your changes and ensured that all tests pass, you can submit a pull request.

 Tips: